Khemar1/khemar1.github.io/README.md

 driver, the ultrasonic sensors and the brain of it all the Raspberry Pi 3.
 The vehicle’s sensors are used to avoid obstacles that are detected and at the same time send data to be used to map an area that will be displayed in the mobile application.
-Through Wi-Fi the ability to remote control the vehicle is possible using the mobile application.
+Through Wi-Fi and Bluetooth the ability to remote control the vehicle is possible using the mobile application.

 We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” [1] and have found and read the following three articles